Huawei faces R1.5m fine for employing too many foreign workers

 “The department has determined that its cause of action is clear and that all transgressions have been committed,” it said.

-The move is the first time the government has made a legal challenge against the Chinese tech giant, which is dealing with US sanctions over allegations its equipment could be used by the Chinese government for espionage.
+The move is the first time the government has legally challenged the Chinese tech giant, which is dealing with US sanctions over allegations its equipment could be used by the Chinese government for espionage.

 Huawei and Beijing have repeatedly denied the allegations.